 Signing API Calls

-Calls to BitPay's API that use our "merchant" or "payout" facades require must be cryptographically signed.
+Calls to BitPay's API that use our "merchant" or "payout" facades must be cryptographically signed.
 This guide provides an explanation for how to set up your application to properly sign requests.

 Overview